 The general provisions of the French Consumer Code prohibit clauses that impede legal action by consumers, in particular by requiring them to refer to an arbitral tribunal.
 There is, therefore, mistrust of arbitration clauses in general consumer law that must be taken into account in class actions.

-Moreover, various Articles governing the jurisdiction of the courts give jurisdiction to the TJ and to administrative courts to hear class actions (Article L 211-9-2 of the French Judiciary Organisation Code; Article R 1143-1 of the French Public Health Code; Article L 77-10-1 and following of the French Administrative Code of Justice; Article 848 and following of the French Code of Civil Procedure).
+Moreover, various articles governing the jurisdiction of the courts give jurisdiction to the TJ and to administrative courts to hear class actions (Article L 211-9-2 of the French Judiciary Organisation Code; Article R 1143-1 of the French Public Health Code; Article L 77-10-1 and following of the French Administrative Code of Justice; Article 848 and following of the French Code of Civil Procedure).

 It is therefore possible to deduce that arbitral tribunals are excluded from hearing class actions.
 However, given that the bill proposes the opening of the group actions to legal entities, new practices could appear in the future.

 Like all judgments in France, judgments in class actions can only be enforced when they become final.

 The consequence of this in French class actions is that the court, when ruling on the liability of the defendant (first stage), will define the criteria that will allow the identification of the people likely to belong to the group of victims and define the publicity measures for the judgment to allow them to make themselves known.
-This publicity can only occur when the judgment ruling on the group action is no longer subject to appeal, ie, when the judgment becomes final.
+This publicity can only occur when the judgment ruling on the group action is no longer subject to appeal – ie, when the judgment becomes final.
 Therefore, to enforce judgments on liability, the judgment must be final.

-When the judgment on liability is made public, it must contain some mandatory information, consisting of a reproduction of the operative part of the decision, an indication of the type of proceedings that will follow (collective liquidation proceedings or individual procedures for compensation of damage), the contact details of the party or parties to whom each interested party may address their request for compensation, the form, content and time limit within which the request for compensation must be submitted (Article 849-13 of the French Code of Civil Procedure).
+When the judgment on liability is made public, it must contain some mandatory information, consisting of a reproduction of the operative part of the decision, an indication of the type of proceedings that will follow (collective liquidation proceedings or individual procedures for compensation of damage), the contact details of the party or parties to whom each interested party may address their request for compensation, and the form, content and time limit within which the request for compensation must be submitted (Article 849-13 of the French Code of Civil Procedure).

-The announcement of the judgment must also inform the public that the request for compensation sent to the approved association, official claimant to the proceedings, confers upon it a mandate for the purpose of compensation and, where applicable, for the purpose of representation in order to launch an action for compensation or for the compulsory enforcement of the judgment rendered as a result of such an action.
+The announcement of the judgment must also inform the public that the request for compensation sent to the approved association, the official claimant to the proceedings, confers upon it a mandate for the purpose of compensation and, where applicable, for the purpose of representation in order to launch an action for compensation or for the compulsory enforcement of the judgment rendered as a result of such an action.
 However, this mandate can be revoked at any time by the individual.

 In the scope of the enforcement of the judgment, the group can be compensated by the defendant in two different ways.
 The option that will be applied will be specified in the judgment on liability.